morkonrad/graphcl/README.md

 Current state
 ----------------
-GraphpCL is still in an early stage of development.
-It can successfully execute many tasks with a variable offload ratio on Intel, NVIDIA and AMD platforms.
+GraphpCL is still work in progress.
+But, it the driver can already successfully execute different task(kernel)-graphs on Intel, NVIDIA and AMD platforms.

 **Tested systems:**